modernlearner/unity-product-analytics/README.md

 # unity-product-analytics
-Samples of using Unity with C# and Product Analytics tools like Segment
+Sample code for using Unity with C# and Product Analytics tools like Segment

 [@rudolfolah](https://github.com/rudolfolah)